Promised Land (Chuck Berry song): Johnny Hallyday version (in French)

-The song was covered in French by Johnny Hallyday, using an adaptation of Presley's arrangement.
-His version (titled "La Terre promise") was released in 1975 and spent one week at no. 1 on the singles sales chart in France (from November 1 to 7, 1975).
+The song was covered in French by Johnny Hallyday, using an adaptation of Presley's arrangement (Hallyday is commonly referred to as the French version of Presley for his contributions to rock and roll in France).
+His version (titled "La Terre promise") was released in September 1975 for his twentieth studio album of the same name (which would be released four days after the single) and spent one week at no. 1 on the singles sales chart in France (from November 1 to 7, 1975).
+The single is backed by "La Premiere Fois" ("The first time").